Nam Giao Esplanade Introduction

 Nam Giao Esplanade Structure

 Nam Giao esplanade has 3 terraces.
-The top floor is called Thuong Dan with a circular shape, so it is also called Vien Dan, with a diameter of 39 meters, the base of 3 meters high.
-There are steps up and down all four sides, the south side 15 levels, the three sides north, west and east are 9 levels.
+The top floor is called Thuong Dan with a circular shape, so it is also called Vien Dan, with a diameter of 39 meters, and a base of 3 meters high.
+There are steps up and down all four sides, the south side has 15 levels, and the three sides north, west and east are 9 levels.
 Surround the esplanade is a blue railing symbolizing Heaven, 2 meters high.

 To the left of the esplanade is Trai Cung, where the emperors retreat before the ceremony.
 To the right are the Than Kho (the warehouse for sacrifices) and the Than Tru (the kitchen prepares sacrifices).